-A): As a club that shares field usage with the general public, any member found in violation of flying in an unsafe manner or in out of bounds areas can immediately be suspended from using these facilities for a period of 30 (thirty) days.
+A): As a club that shares field usage with the general public, any member found in violation of flying in an unsafe manner or in out of bounds areas can immediately be suspended from using these facilities for a period of up to 30 (thirty) days.
 Members found in subsequent violation can be terminated from active membership of the club by vote of the membership.

 B): Agreements have been made between the City of Burnaby and our club in regard to the times we are allotted to the use the field at Burnaby Lake.
 Members may use the field at times when field is booked for club activities (scheduled), or when field is unused by other sporting groups.
 Activities scheduled by Burnaby Parks take precedence over all other.
 See the Field Schedule.

 C): In the event of confrontation, take the avenue of least resistance.
 Remember this is a park and a public place.
 All members must use common sense when flying their airplanes, especially where public safety is of concern.